Introduction

 Steps to register:

-2. Verify your email and set up 2FA.
+3. Verify your email and enable 2FA.

-3. Complete the KYC verification (upload ID).
+4. Complete the KYC verification by uploading your ID.

 Registration Process Explained